T. Vann Pearce, Jr.

 Read full biography at www.orrick.com

-Vann Pearce is a trial lawyer representing leading technology companies in patent infringement and related litigation and disputes.
+Vann Pearce is a trial lawyer representing leading technology companies in patent infringement litigation and other complex intellectual property and business disputes.
 He has been lead counsel in more than 20 matters, including matters with tens to hundreds of millions of dollars at stake, for clients including publicly traded U.S., Japanese, and European companies.

-He also counsels clients on patent licensing and portfolio development.
+He also counsels clients on patent licensing, portfolio development, and intellectual property due diligence.
 Vann co-founded Orrick's 3D printing practice.

-In 2022-2023, Vann served as the Chief Practice Officer for the firm's IP & Litigation Business Units.
-In this role, Vann advised on strategic planning, operations, and management of Orrick’s IP, Employment, Complex Litigation & Dispute Resolution, International Arbitration, and Supreme Court & Appellate practice groups, which comprise nearly 400 attorneys globally.
+In 2022-2023, Vann served as the Chief Practice Officer for the firm's IP & Litigation Business Units, which comprise nearly 400 attorneys globally.
 His responsibilities included oversight of the units' financial performance, business planning and execution, and lawyer recruiting.
 Vann also previously served as the firm’s U.S. Law School Hiring Partner, overseeing entry-level hiring nationwide.

 Posts by: Vann Pearce